EduardoRodriguesF/quartz/README.md

-# Quartz
+# quartz

 The command-line tool to build and test HTTP requests.

 ## About

-Quartz allows developers to create an API organization project that can be use to share, document and send requests through the terminal.
+quartz allows developers to create an API organization project that can be use to share, document and send requests through the terminal.

-This project is still on its early stages.
-Essential features are under development and existing ones might have breaking changes.
-Suggestions are welcome. :)

-What Quartz is:
+What quartz is:

-- API Client organization tool for developers.
+- A tool to test and document HTTP requests aimed for developers who love to stay in the terminal.
-- A command-line alternative to Postman and Insomnia.
+- A command-line alternative to API clients such as Postman and Insomnia.

 What Quartz is **not**: